EVM Trading

 trading_evm_quotefetches the 0x route, expected BRETT output, gas estimate, and price impact. - Policy check — The engine validates the trade against your max drawdown, daily loss limit, and position size settings.

-- Summary in chat — Your bot presents the quote, platform fee, slippage, and the GoPlus security summary.
+- Summary — The agent flow presents the quote, platform fee, slippage, and the GoPlus security summary.

 trading_evm_swapis called withsubmit: true.
-The engine signs the transaction with your custodial EVM wallet and broadcasts it to Base. - On-chain verification — The engine monitors for transaction confirmation on Base.
+The engine signs the transaction with your custodial EVM wallet and broadcasts it to Base. - On-chain verification — The engine monitors the submitted transaction until it is confirmed, failed, or marked for follow-up.

 Tips and warnings